 Darn, you’ll have to see what college is like without any people.
 Again, this is largely dependent on where you go to school, but as someone who went to a small-town college, I can confirm that during the summer, the streets of our town contained nothing but tumbleweeds.
 Some businesses that depended on student employment even closed for the summer months, making it hard to find places to eat (or drink).
 Even if you have friends around, you could get lonely and wistful for the fall and spring, when the streets were full of people and familiarity.

-Pro: Use of the college resources
+Pro: Use of college resources

 If you’re committed to a giant academic project, you know that use of the college library (and library search system) is invaluable.
 Luckily, these resources remain intact during the summer, as college libraries usually provide summer hours for the students still on campus.
 So, if you’ve decided to stick around to work on a directed study, research grant, dissertation, thesis, or anything in that vein, you’ll have a wealth of knowledge to pore over.
-For added benefits, the library will be quiet and mostly empty (and air conditioned).
+For added benefits, the library will be quiet and mostly empty (and air-conditioned).

 Con: You could get homesick

 For some, this isn’t a problem, but others struggle with homesickness often.
-It’s possible this could be a bigger issue during the summer months, simply because less people are around, and you’re probably used to spending summer at home.
+It’s possible this could be a bigger issue during the summer months, simply because fewer people are around, and you’re probably used to spending summer at home.
 You’ll miss your friends and your parents, and they’ll miss you.
 If you think homesickness and loneliness will prevent you from living your best life during the summer, you might want to spend the summer at home and return to campus with everyone else during the fall.

 Pro: You’ll be independent

 If you’re the type of person that likes to live on their own and enjoys this feeling during the school year, you probably want to extend your stay away from home as long as possible.
 There’s a certain quality of life you get by living on your own, and most people feel fulfilled by this independence.
-Plus, after a certain age your childhood home will start to feel small, and you and your parents may get on each other’s nerves living in close quarters.
+Plus, after a certain age, your childhood home will start to feel small, and you and your parents may get on each other’s nerves living in close quarters.
 Living on your own on campus can prevent this from becoming a bigger issue and offer you autonomy you may not get in your hometown.

 Con: Money, money, money